 b.
 All non-profit organizations in this category shall submit their IRS Determination Letter at the time of application.

-Sports groups or individuals comprised of PreK-12 youth who do not align with another user group.
+Sports groups or individuals comprised of Preschool-12th grade aged youth that do not align with another user group.

 Non-profit groups, individual community members, informal groups, religious groups, public colleges, universities and government agencies may use school facilities for lectures, promotional activities, rallies, entertainment, courses, religious meetings or other similar activities.